 Originally from Boynton, Florida, Danielle Bregoli, better known as Bhad Bhabie, has always been one to stir things up.
-She became notorious for her passionate and candid catch phrase, “catch me outside, how about that?” in response to the audience’s ire on the talk show, Dr. Phil.
-The show’s formula was to take troubled teens and turn them around through an extremely controversial rehabilitation center known as Turn About Ranch.
+She became notorious for her passionate and candid catchphrase, “catch me outside, how about that?” in response to the audience’s ire on Dr. Phil’s talk show.
+The show’s formula was to take troubled teens and turn them around through a highly controversial rehabilitation center known as Turn-About Ranch.

-Bregoli, (known to some as the ‘catch me outside girl’), however, had other plans.
-With a twist that resembles something like an UNO reverse card, Bregoli used her newfound notoriety to launch a flourishing career in music.
-Her steadfast belief of unapologetically being oneself and living one’s truth resonates with millions and is what continues to come through in her music as Bhad Bhabie.
+Bregoli (known to some as the ‘catch me outside girl’) had other plans.
+With a twist resembling a UNO reverse card, Bregoli used her newfound notoriety to launch a flourishing career in music.
+Her steadfast belief in unapologetically being oneself and living one’s truth resonates with millions and is what continues to come through in her music as Bhad Bhabie.

-Her success in such a short period of time has been nothing short of remarkable.
-Not only was she nominated as the best female rapper at the 2018 Billboard Music Awards, Bhad Bhabie has gone on to receive RIAA platinum status (1 million US units) for “Hi Bich” and “Gucci Flip Flops.”
+Her success in such a short period has been nothing short of remarkable.
+Not only was she nominated as the best female rapper at the 2018 Billboard Music Awards, but Bhad Bhabie has also gone on to receive RIAA platinum status (1 million US units) for “Hi Bich” and “Gucci Flip Flops.”
 She has also gone on to work with Lil Yachty, Ty Dolla $ign, Megan Thee Stallion, and YG.

 Bhad Bhabie continues to break barriers and challenge ideas.
 Only six days after her eighteenth birthday, she created an onlyfans account, earning her over one million dollars in the first six hours.

 Moreover, Bhad Bhabie has a lot more in store for us.
 We spoke with her in an exclusive interview in LA on her career, ambitions, and what’s next for the young star.

 Mark Benjamin: One of my favorite songs of yours is “both of em’.”
 This was a song said to be “burying your former self [the Dr. Phil era], in a shallow grave.”
 Why was it important for you to communicate this?